 There has been significant work at the national and EU level to ensure continuity of service across banking, payments, insurance and financial markets post-Brexit.

-It is expected that customers of financial and banking services will see limited, if any, changes post-Brexit, even in the event of no deal.
+It is expected that customers of financial and banking services will see limited, if any, changes.

-The majority of firms providing financial and banking services into the Irish market from the UK are taking steps to ensure continuity of service post-Brexit.
+The majority of firms providing financial and banking services into the Irish market from the UK are taking steps to ensure continuity of service after the transition period.

-However, in the event of no deal, UK financial services firms will lose their right to conduct business in Ireland unless they take adequate steps to be authorised to operate in the EU.
+However, in the absence of an EU-UK future relationship agreement, UK financial services firms will lose their right to conduct business in Ireland (after the transition period) unless they take adequate steps to be authorised to operate in the EU.
 We expect that the majority of firms will take appropriate action to continue to provide services across the EU.

 Customers are advised to contact their banking/financial services providers if they have any concerns.